psikosen/imme/project-manager/task.md

 - [x] Expanded the web API and UI to support creating and updating projects directly from the dashboard.
 - [x] Expanded the web API with task creation and update endpoints for the dashboard.
 - [x] Delivered an inline task editor that manages assignees, status, and notes from the web UI.
+- [x] Enabled task deletion across the API and dashboard so teams can retire completed work.

 ## 🔄 In Progress / Backlog